Arctic National Wildlife Refuge

 In January 2021, the American government sold the first leases.
 There were only 3 bidders: Knik Arm Services, 88 Energy subsidiary Regenerate Alaska and the Alaska Industrial Development and Export Authority (AIDEA).
 However, the companies were not able to realize their plans for oil and gas extraction.
 In the summer of 2021, the Biden administration temporarily suspended all oil and gas leases in the Refuge.
 One year later, Knik Arm Services and Regenerate Alaska gave up and left.
 In September 2023, the government finally cancelled the remaining leases in the Refuge.15569

 Even though the most recent developments are an important step towards protecting the Arctic, the threat of future oil and gas development is not completely eliminated.
 The State of Alaska and AIDEA refuse to let go of their fossil fantasies in the Refuge.
-AIDEA has stated that it will take legal action to overturn the decision.15569 Another lease sale in the Refuge is due before the end of 2024, and in the western part of Alaska, ConocoPhillips is setting a dangerous precedent for oil expansion in the wilderness with its Willow development.15569
+AIDEA has taken legal action to overturn the decision.1556921421 Another lease sale in the Refuge is due before the end of 2024, and in the western part of Alaska, ConocoPhillips is setting a dangerous precedent for oil expansion in the wilderness with its Willow development.
+If the political tide turns, the Refuge might again be up for grabs for oil and gas companies.

 Industrial sprawl in Prudhoe Bay, Alaska.
 Credit: Kenneth Norton / Alamy Stock Photo